SDL-Hercules-390/hyperion/readme/README.APL360.md

 0402 2703 dial=in lport=57413 lnctl=ibm1 term=rxvt4apl skip=5EDE code=ebcd iskip=0D0A prepend=16 append=5B1F eol=0A binary=yes crlf=yes sendcr=yes
 ```

 3. Logon using `"314159` (do not use = as in 1052).
 For rxvt4apl, use the regular right parenthesis.
-See also the separate readme file for using
+See also the separate [readme](/readme/README.RXVT4APL.md) file for using rxvt4apl.
-rxvt4apl.

-4. Use CTRL-C as usual for 2741 ATTN.
+4. Use `CTRL-C` as usual for 2741 ATTN.

 5. Only tested in Linux - YMMV

-6. TODO: add fix for disconnected TCP connection while signed on to APL, should initiate a session drop
+6. TODO: add fix for disconnected TCP connection while signed on to APL, should initiate a session drop.